Pavlo Chabanov

 Pavlo Chabanov (born July 2, 1986) is a Ukrainian motorsport athlete, IT entrepreneur, developer, startupper, investor, and philanthropist.
 He is an FIA-accredited circuit and drift driver, owner of the Huragan racing team, and co-founder of the humanitarian foundation Huragan Heals.

 Chabanov is best known for being the first Ukrainian professional racing driver to represent the country in the TCR class at the FIA Motorsport Games in 2022, held in Marseille.
-He also founded Huragan, Ukraine’s first racing team, which took part in the Formula Drift Pro Championship in 2023.
+He also founded Huragan, Ukraine's first racing team, which took part in the Formula Drift Pro Championship in 2023.

-Pavlo is the founder of the blockchain network Gliesereum and the CEO of the IT company Gliesereum Ukraine.
+Chabanov is the founder of the blockchain network Gliesereum and the CEO of the IT company Gliesereum Ukraine.
 He specializes in cybersecurity, neural networks, and big data.

 Business career

-In 2010, Pavlo joined the BTC development community, deploying 45 technology nodes within a few months.
+In 2010, Chabanov joined the BTC development community, deploying 45 technology nodes within a few months.
 He earned his first bitcoins as a reward for supporting the system.

-Since 2019 Chabanov’s entrepreneurial and innovative career has been closely associated with Gliesereum Ukraine, blockchain network Gliesereum and various startups.
+Since 2019 Chabanov's entrepreneurial and innovative career has been closely associated with Gliesereum Ukraine, blockchain network Gliesereum and various startups.

-He has been a speaker at creative meetups in Kyiv, sharing his experiences as a startup founder and businessman.
+Chabanov has been a speaker at creative meetups in Kyiv, sharing his experiences as a startup founder and businessman.

-He has also commented in the Ukrainian press on topics such as the creation of the national CBDC (e-hryvnia), the legal regulation of the virtual assets market, and cybersecurity.
+Chabanov has also commented in the Ukrainian press on topics such as the creation of the national CBDC (e-hryvnia), the legal regulation of the virtual assets market, and cybersecurity.

-In 2022, at the Web Summit in Lisbon, Pavlo presented his new startup, Simia, an audio and video P2P platform.
+In 2022, at the Web Summit in Lisbon, Chabanov presented his new startup, Simia, an audio and video P2P platform.

-He is included in the "40 Under 40 Notable Blockchain Entrepreneurs" ranking as the founder of Gliesereum Ukraine, Simia, and one of Europe’s largest crypto liquidity providers.
+Chabanov is included in the "40 Under 40 Notable Blockchain Entrepreneurs" ranking as the founder of Gliesereum Ukraine, Simia, and one of Europe's largest crypto liquidity providers.
 Chabanov is also known for creating automated market-making systems used by the top-10 global crypto exchanges.